pramsey/pramsey.github.io/_posts/2016-12-05-nrpp-still-doomed.md

 Outputs:

 * "What exactly do you mean by 'transformation', really?"
-* "Lend us your SME's for a week, so we can figure out a 'generic process' to stuff your business into."
+* "Lend us your SME's for a week, so we can figure out a generic process to stuff your business into."
 * Also, some [unimpressive deliverables](/2016/11/nrpp-is-dead.html).

 <img src="{{ site.images }}2016/desperation.jpg" alt='Desperation' width='565' height='313' />